xicopitz/homepage/Services.md

 <img width="1038" alt="Service Containers" src="https://user-images.githubusercontent.com/82196/187040793-cc4c7e3d-8fea-4161-b5e9-ac38a2dc67db.png">

-## Widgets / Integrations
+## Service Integrations

-Services may also have a service widget attached to them, this works independently of the Docker integration.
+Services may also have a service widget (or integration) attached to them, this works independently of the Docker integration.

 Here is an example of a Radarr & Sonarr service, with their respective integrations.